harmony-one/x/progress/artem-kolodko.md

+2023-12-14 Thu: [added](https://github.com/harmony-one/x/commit/81289e0fb5fed1131d8a7802306452dcd26a4270) database table to store a list of tweets for each topic, implemented a cron job to update this list in our database every 30 minutes.
+Tested with real Twitter API.

 2023-12-13 Wed: [added](https://github.com/harmony-one/x/commit/67cdd4a7845e5a2476f2a4c24b0c5244b605de6d) basic implementation of twitter list endpoint in x-api backend; working on database schema.

 2023-12-12 Tue: synced with Sun and Yuriy about new [twitter-api](https://github.com/harmony-one/x/pull/342/files) project; [started](https://github.com/harmony-one/x/tree/main/backend/x-api) working on backend app, implemented basic features :project structure, configuration, database, Swagger API.